 The sequencer is made up as a 16 step running led sequencer and has 11 tracks.
 Each track has a maximum number of 64 steps, means four measures at a 16th resolution per measure.
 By the bar switch your can switch between the different measures.

 The actually played number of steps is being controlled by function Last Step – for instance 32 for two measures, 48 to obtain 3 measures a.s.o.
 There is another great feature here: each track has its own Last Step, reaching from 1-64!
 That makes it possible to create complex rhythmic figures, because a track with e.g. 28 steps starts to shift a quarter (=4 steps) against the other 32 step tracks for each measure.
 That gives you the possibility for incredibly interesting rhythmic compositions with easiest means!

 In Seq Mode you can also program single parameter changes for individual steps.
-These can even be whole instruments recalled from the preset list per step.
+These can be every accessible instrument parameter or even whole instruments recalled from the preset-list per step.
 One holds a step key and changes the desired value, which programs the P-lock into that desired step.

 Neighboured patterns can be easily chained by the Chain function in order to create simple song structures.
 Whilst in Chain mode, you hold both the desired step buttons (that select a pattern within 16 tracks) and create a pattern chain that is stored along with the actual first pattern.